Interstate 11: Route description

 The highway currently begins at the Arizona state line at the Mike O'Callaghan–Pat Tillman Memorial Bridge, then runs along the 15 mi Boulder City Bypass around Boulder City, which opened on August 9, 2018.
 It is signed concurrently with US 93 throughout.
-An at-grade intersection just north of Buchanan Boulevard overpass is for emergency vehicles only.
+An at-grade intersection just north of the Buchanan Boulevard overpass is for emergency vehicles only.
 At mile 14, I-11 intersects and joins with US 95 heading north.
-Continuing northwest, the highway runs along the former I-515 around Henderson to the Henderson Spaghetti Bowl interchange with I-215 and State Route 564 (SR 564).
+Continuing northwest, the highway runs along the former I-515 around Henderson to the Henderson Spaghetti Bowl interchange with I-215 and Lake Mead Parkway (SR 564).

-In 2024, I-11 was extended through the Las Vegas Valley along US 93/US 95 (the rest of the alignment of former I-515) to Downtown Las Vegas and I-15, then running concurrently with US 95 northwest to SR 157.
+On May 21, 2024, I-11 was extended through the Las Vegas Valley along US 93/US 95 (the rest of the alignment of former I-515) to Downtown Las Vegas and I-15, then running concurrently with US 95 northwest to SR 157.
 When this segment was designated, I-515 was decommissioned.
 Studies to extend I-11 from SR 157 northward to Mercury were started in late 2023.

 From I-15 to Elkhorn Road, I-11 and US 95 have HOV lanes that are currently enforced by both LVMPD (aka Metro) and NSP (formerly NHP).